denham-ed/sleuth/README.md

 ### Attribute Selection
 ![Attribute Selection](assets/media/readme_assets/features/selected_fact.png)

-When the user selects an attribute, it is highlighted and the other options are locked to prevent the comparison being fired multiple times.
+When the user selects an attribute, it is highlighted and the other options are locked to prevent the comparison from being fired multiple times.

 ### Opponent Card
 ![Opponent Card](assets/media/readme_assets/features/opponent_card.png)

-After an attribute has been chosen, either by the user or the opponent, the opponent's card is revealed; the image and name is shown but the attributes are blurred to prevent the user from gaining an unfair advantage.
+After an attribute has been chosen, either by the user or the opponent, the opponent's card is revealed; the image and name are shown but the attributes are blurred to prevent the user from gaining an unfair advantage.

 ### Draw Handling
 ![Draw Handling](assets/media/readme_assets/features/draw_pile.png)